hashicorp/field-workshops-terraform/docs/slides/aws/terraform-cloud/index.md

 ???
 **Just like the adoption story from OSS to Enterprise, Terraform offers the ability to build upon the ingelligence that grows within the team.
 Terraform Cloud itself is really good for individuals, or small business that need to put some level of automation behind their infrastructure.
 They usually move to the Business Tier when the number of users gets unwieldy, or when they need to deploy on prem.
 Enterprise is really the move if you want full control over your destiny, or if you have some sever security requirements (governments, government contractors, etc.).
 The way I usually look at this, if you are using an on prem VCS, chances are you'll need Enterprise.
 If your pipeline or VCS is hosted, you're probably good with cloud for Business.**

-Be well versed on the feature list and differences between cloud and enterprise.
+Be well versed on the feature list and differences between Terraform Cloud levels (including Business Tier) and Terraform Enterprise.
 In particular, remember that if you are running more concurrent builds, or if you need SSO, or on prem, you are in the Cloud for Business or Enterprise tier automatically.

 ---
 name: live-demo